Juninho Paulista: Celtic

 At the end of the 2004 season, Juninho moved to Scottish club Celtic on a free transfer, making his debut in an Old Firm derby against Celtic's rivals Rangers, which Celtic won 1–0.
-Juninho struggled to break into the first team during his time with Celtic, and complained that manager Martin O'Neill didn't play him enough.
+Juninho struggled to break into the first team during his time with Celtic, and complained that manager Martin O'Neill did not play him enough.
 Instead of playing in his usual position in the middle of the pitch, Juninho was often deployed on the right by O'Neill, due to the presence of already established Celtic midfielders Stiliyan Petrov and Neil Lennon.
 Juninho scored only once in his spell at Celtic, in a 3–0 win over Hearts in October 2004.

 Brazilian return

 Juninho returned to Brazil in 2005, to play for Palmeiras.
 He moved back to his former team Flamengo in 2007 for the Carioca Championship and the Copa Libertadores, but never won the trust of coach Ney Franco, playing only about half of the games.
-In May that year, Juninho was sacked after arguing with and insulting Franco after refusing to be substituted at half-time during a disappointing 3–0 quarter-final defeat at Uruguayan side Defensor Sporting in the Copa Libertadores.
+In May that year, Juninho's contract was terminated after arguing with and insulting Franco after refusing to be substituted at half-time during a disappointing 3–0 quarter-final defeat at Uruguayan side Defensor Sporting in the Copa Libertadores.

 Sydney FC

 Although clubs in Brazil, Qatar, and Hong Kong were reportedly keen on signing Juninho, he opted to join Sydney FC in the A-League as the club's marquee player, signing on 1 August 2007, stating that the interest the club showed towards him made a strong contribution to the decision.
-Due to a shoulder injury early in the season, Juninho spent large periods on the bench and his on-field performances were hampered by chronic pain, aggressive play, and secondary injuries, requiring painkillers and cortisone before each match.
+Due to a shoulder injury early in the season, Juninho spent large periods on the bench and his on-field performances were hampered by chronic pain, aggressive play and secondary injuries, requiring painkillers and cortisone before each match.
 Despite this, he managed several strong showings including a masterful performance in Sydney's 5–3 victory over LA Galaxy.

 Sydney's strong signings, which used a large amount of their salary cap, made a new contract look unlikely.
-A number of A-League clubs including Perth Glory, Gold Coast United, and Adelaide United expressed their desire to sign Juninho.
+A number of A-League clubs including Perth Glory, Gold Coast United and Adelaide United expressed their desire to sign Juninho.
 Following the signing of a new marquee player and other players, including Australian international John Aloisi, Sydney FC declined to offer Juninho a new contract.
-He was released in the off-season in April 2008.
-Juninho later announced his retirement from professional football.
+He was released in the off-season.
+In April 2008, Juninho later announced his retirement from professional football.

 Return to playing

 In January 2010, Juninho returned to the game as player-president of Brazilian club Ituano, and on the last day of the season, with his impending retirement, he scored the goal that saved them from relegation.
-He also returned to Middlesbrough where he featured in his own testimonial in which PSV Eindhoven defeated Middlesbrough 3–2.
+He also returned to Middlesbrough where he featured in his own testimonial, in which PSV Eindhoven defeated Middlesbrough 3–2.